manicporcupine/C4D-Optimisation-scripts/README.md

 Opens a dialog that allows you to first set a parent object, then move (or “put”) selected objects under that parent while preserving their world coordinates.

-Installation
-Clone or Download:
-Clone this repository or download it as a ZIP file.

-Copy Scripts:
-Place the script files into your Cinema 4D library/scripts folder.

-Restart Cinema 4D:
-Restart Cinema 4D or refresh the Script Manager to load the new scripts.

-Usage
-Open the Script Manager in Cinema 4D.

-Run the desired script.

-Follow on-screen instructions, dialogs, or check the console for feedback.

 Requirements
 Cinema 4D: Scripts have been tested with Cinema 4D 2025.x.